Priapulida: Anatomy

-Priapulids are cylindrical worm-like animals, ranging from 0.2 to 0.3 to 39 centimetres (0.08–0.12 to 15.35 in) long, with a median anterior mouth quite devoid of any armature or tentacles.
+Priapulids are cylindrical worm-like animals, ranging from about 0.2 to 39 centimetres (0.08 to 15.35 inches) long, with a median anterior mouth quite devoid of any armature or tentacles.
 They show both radial and bilateral symmetry.
-The gonads, protonephridia and ventral nerve cord are bilateral, while the introvert, pharynx and brain show radial symmetry, and appears to be a secondary trait.
-Also the larvae show internal and external characteristics of radial symmetry.
+The gonads, protonephridia and ventral nerve cord are bilateral, while the introvert, pharynx and brain show radial symmetry, which appears to be a secondary trait.
+The larvae also show internal and external characteristics of radial symmetry.
 The adult body is divided into a main trunk or abdomen and a somewhat swollen proboscis region ornamented with longitudinal ridges.
-In addition it is ringed and often has circles of spines, which are continued into the slightly protrusible pharynx.
+In addition, it is ringed and often has circles of spines, which are continued into the slightly protrusible pharynx.
 Family Priapulidae have species with a tail or a pair of caudal appendages.
 A slender tail or tail filament is also found in family Tubiluchidae.
 Appendages are absent in the remaining families.
 The body has a chitinous cuticle that is moulted as the animal grows.
-Members of the family Chaetostephanidae also secretes a gelatinous tube, open in both ends, which they live in.
+Members of the family Chaetostephanidae also secrete a gelatinous tube, open in both ends, which they live in.

 There is a wide body-cavity, which has no connection with the renal or reproductive organs, so it is not a coelom; it is probably a blood-space or hemocoel.
 There are no vascular or respiratory systems, but the body cavity does contain phagocytic amoebocytes and cells containing the respiratory pigment haemerythrin.